Alternating current is an electric current that changes direction periodically. The frequency of alternating current

 Electrical energy can be produced by induction in a generator, a primary voltage causing an alternating current to flow in an external circuit.
 The presence of an inductor or capacitor (or both) produces phase displacement (A) between the voltage, V, and the current, I. Here a capacitor has produced a current phase lead of 90°, resulting in zero average power, although the power curve is still a sine wave.
 The reduction of power, P, due to the phase displacement, is called the power factor.

-If three alternating currents have phase displacements of 120° relative to each other, the sum of their current or voltage is always zero (B).
+If three alternating currents have phase displacements of 120° relative to each other (see the accompanying diagram), the sum of their current or voltage is always zero (B).
 These three-phase currents are used in an electric motor with "squirrel cage" rotor (C).
 This consists of three electromagnets which rotate in the magnetic field produced.

 Alternating currents are also produced in closed (D) and open (E) oscillating circuits.
 The high frequency electromagnetic waves used in some telecommunications originate from oscillating circuits.

 The advantage of alternating current lies in the possibility of changing its voltage (i.e., to 110 V for domestic use or to higher voltages for long-distance transport).